Murali Vijay: Comeback and test regular

-Following poor returns in the last few series, Vijay was not selected to play for India till February 2013, when he was re-called to the side for the home series against Australia.
+Following poor returns in the last few series, Vijay was not selected to play for India till February 2013, when he was re-called to the team for the home series against Australia.
 He made back to back centuries in the second and third tests of the series and finished as the highest scorer with 430 runs including two centuries.
 Vijay was part of the Indian squad that won the 2013 ICC Champions Trophy but did not play a single match in the series.
 He played in an ODI match again only in July 2013 in the tri-series against West Indies and Sri Lanka scoring 57 runs across two matches.

 After his performance against Australia, Vijay became a regular in the Indian test team and played consecutive away series against South Africa and New Zealand.
 He played all five tests during the tour of England in July 2014 and was the top scorer in the series with 402 runs.
 When India toured Australia in December 2014, Vijay scored 99 runs in a 185 run partnership with his skipper Virat Kohli.
 The Indian team fell short by 34 runs while chasing a 364 run target in the fourth innings at the Adelaide Oval.
 He scored 144 runs in the first innings of the second test in Brisbane which equaled the highest score by an Indian at the ground.
 He scored his sixth Test hundred in the one-match Test series against Bangladesh in June 2015 and scored 210 runs across four matches in the home test series against South Africa.
 He played his last ODI match in July 2015 against Zimbabwe.

 Later years and retirement

 In the home series against England, Vijay scored 357 runs in five tests including two centuries in an Indian series victory.
 He later played three tests in the home series against Australia but scored just 113 runs.
 In January 2018, he again fared poorly, scoring only 102 runs in three matches in the away series against South Africa.
 He scored his last test century in the lone test match against Afghanistan in June 2018.
 He played two tests in the Indian tour of England in August 2018 and scored only 26 runs with two ducks.
 Despite his poor performance in the series, there were calls from retired Indian cricketers for him to be part of the Indian tour of Australia after his performances for Essex in the English County Championship.
 He played his last test match in the series at Perth scoring a duck in the first innings and 20 runs in the second.
-He was later dropped from the Indian side and never made another appearance for the Indian team.
+He was later dropped from the Indian team and never made another appearance for the Indian team.
 He announced his official retirement from all forms of cricket in January 2023.